rvion/CushyStudio/README.md

 -   🖌️ Built-in commodities

     -   `Image` and `Mask` editors
-    -   Modular Layout to stay organized and focuses
+    -   Modular Layout to stay organized and focused

 ## 2.2. **Apps** are pleasant to make

--   🚀 CushyStudio comes with amakes it easy to build actions
+-   🚀 CushyStudio comes with makes it easy to build actions

     -   Pre-configured ecosystem: NO SETUP NEEDED
     -   Built-in **_ComfyUI_** to **_Action_** converter